kalavai-net/kalavai-client/docs/docs/compatibility.md

 4. Create an [issue on our repo](https://github.com/kalavai-net/kalavai-client/issues) and share the results.
 Include the four log files (status.log, test_pool.log, resources.log and install.log) as well as a description of the system you are testing.

 5. If the system ends up being supported, you'll be invited to create a PR to add support to the compatibility matrix.

+## Help testing AMD GPUs

+If you are interested in testing AMD support within Kalavai and own an AMD GPU card, please [contact us](mailto:info@kalavai.net) or [create an issue](https://github.com/kalavai-net/kalavai-client/issues)!